rkyzk/drf-api/documents/README.md

 ## Overview
 This Django Rest Framework API serves as the backend for "Your Poetry" application -- a platform for sharing poetry.
-The API contains apps that handle data about poems, users, user profiles, comments on the poems, which users liked which poems (likes app) as well as which users follows which users (followers app.)
+The API contains apps that handle data about poems, user profiles, comments on the poems as well as which users liked which poems (likes app) and which users follows which users (followers app.)

 ## Main Technologies
 Django Rest Framework